Baked Lobster Tails Recipe

 "I'm making these again tonight, for the first time since November 2010.
-Seems I've found a special dinner that my boyfriend enjoys very much for special occasions.
 Lobster can be so expensive, and it's something I definitely don't want to mess up.
 The lobster comes out tender and juicy, and perfectly seasoned."

 "Made these for a New Year's Eve meal and they were fantastic.
 Very easy and flavorful!"